Meteor-Community-Packages/meteor-simple-schema/README.md

     * `siblingField()`: Use this method to get information about other fields that have the same parent object.
 Works the same way as `field()`.
 This is helpful when you use sub-schemas or when you're dealing with arrays of objects.
+    * `addValidationErrors(errors)`: Call this to add validation errors for any key.
+In general, you should use this to add errors for other keys.
+To add an error for the current key, return the error type string.
+If you do use this to add an error for the current key, return `false` from your custom validation function.

 NOTE: If you need to do some custom validation on the server and then display errors back on the client, refer to the [Asynchronous Custom Validation on the Client](#asynchronous-custom-validation-on-the-client) section.